Klocman/Bulk-Crap-Uninstaller/docs/BACKUP_SYSTEM.md

 # Backup and Recovery Subsystem

-The Backup and Recovery subsystem in OpenUninstall Pro provides automatic pre-operation protection, cryptographic verification, and one-click restoration.
+The Backup and Recovery subsystem in EBUninstaller Pro provides automatic pre-operation protection, cryptographic verification, and one-click restoration.

 ---

 ## 1. Backup Architecture

-Each backup package is stored under `%LOCALAPPDATA%\OpenUninstallPro\Backups\<BackupId>\`:
+Each backup package is stored under `%LOCALAPPDATA%\EBUninstallerPro\Backups\<BackupId>\`:

 ```
 Backups/